trushant05/trushant05.github.io/_research/research-1.md

 collection: research
 ---

-In the ROB 550 Robotic Systems Lab's Arm module, I honed my skills in working with a 5-DOF robotic arm, building a comprehensive system around it.
+Armlab was the first half of the ROB 550: Robotics System Lab wherein I honed my skills in working with a 5-DOF robotic arm, building a comprehensive system around it.
 Here's a snapshot of my learnings:

 **Acting:**
 - Forward kinematics modeling of a manipulator